Skip to the content.

 COMMANDS:

-init, i Initialize SSH keys store for the first time usage.
+init, i Initialize SSH keys store for the first time use.

 create, c Create a new SSH key.